PointConvFormer: Revenge of the Point-based Convolution: PointConvFormer

 Recently, transformer architectures are popular with 2D images.
 3D point cloud-based transformers have also been proposed (e.g. \cite{zhao2021point,park2021fast}).
 Transformers compute an attention model between points (or pixels) based on the features of both points and the positional encodings of them.
-Relative positional encoding was the most popular which encodes $w(p_i - p)$, similar to Eq.~\eqref{eq:conv}.
-It has been shown to outperform absolute positional encodings in many papers~\cite{shaw2018self,chu2021conditional,zhao2021point}.
+Relative positional encoding was the most popular which encodes $w(p_i - p)$, similar to Eq.(\ref{eq:conv}).
+It has been shown to outperform absolute positional encodings~\cite{shaw2018self,chu2021conditional,zhao2021point}.
 Adopting similar notations to Eq.~\eqref{eq:conv}, we can express the softmax attention model used in transformers as:

-where $\mathbf{q}(\cdot), \mathbf{k}(\cdot), \mathbf{v}(\cdot)$ are transformation to the features to form the query, key and value matrices respectively, usually implemented with MLPs.
-One can see that there are similarities and differences between PointConv~\cite{wu2019pointconv} and the attention model~\cite{vaswani2017attention}.
-First, both employ $w(p_i - p)$, but in PointConv that is the sole source of the convolutional kernel which is translation-invariant.
-In attention models, the matching between the query transform $\mathbf{q}(X_{p_i})$ and the key transform $\mathbf{k}(X_p)$ of the features are also considered, which is no longer translation-invariant.
+where $q(\cdot), k(\cdot), v(\cdot)$ are transformation to the features to form the query, key and value matrices respectively, usually implemented with MLPs.
+Comparing PointConv~\cite{wu2019pointconv} and attention, one can see that both employ $w(p_i - p)$, but in PointConv that is the sole source of the convolutional kernel which is translation-invariant.
+In attention models, the matching between the query transform $q(x(p_i))$ and the key transform $k(x(p))$ of the features are also considered.
+Besides, having $h(p_i - p)$ outside the attention allows PointConv to utilize an invariant coordinate transform (e.g. scale/rotation) which helps with robustness.
+Transformers usually adopt 2 fully connected layers after the attention module, which are analogous with the $h(\cdot)$ and $W(\cdot)$ layers.
+Coincidentally, the first fully-connected layer in transformers usually also adopt a dimensionality expansion of $4\times$, which is similar to the minimal $c_{mid}$ we found to be performant in PointConv as well.
+Hence, an entire transformer block can be seen as similar to a PointConv block, but with the features $x(p)$ also participating in the process of generating weights.

-Another important difference to note is that in attention models the final attention value is an output from the softmax function.
-Note that softmax output has a range of $[0,1]$ which is limited to \textbf{non-negative} weights at each point, which means the output of eq. \eqref{eq:attention} is a non-negative weighted average of the features of the input.
-To us, it is a bit curious why this is the right idea, as we tend to believe each neighborhood point could have positive and negative impacts to the features of the center point, and limiting it only to non-negative might be a dubious design choice.

-We want to note that the $\mathbf{v}(\cdot)$ transform can be seen as a $1\times 1$ convolution on the input features.
-It is common to insert $1\times 1$ convolution layers between regular convolution layers in deep architectures (e.g. ResNet\cite{he2016deep}), hence we could view it as an additional $1 \times 1$ convolution layer before the attention layer, hence we can compare the attention layer and PointConv without considering $\mathbf{v}(\cdot)$.